digital-asset/daml/docs/source/daml/intro/11_Testing.rst

 Contention refers to conflicts over access to contracts.
 DAML guarantees that there can only be one consuming choice exercised per contract so what if two parties simultaneously submit an exercise command on the same contract?
 Only one can succeed.
 Contention can also occur due to incomplete or stale knowledge.
 Maybe a contract was archived a little while ago, but due to latencies, a client hasn't found out yet, or maybe due to the privacy model, they never will.
 What all these cases have in common is that someone has incomplete knowledge of the state the ledger will be in at the time a transaction will be processed and/or committed.

-Look back that the :ref:`execution_model`.
-There are three places where ledger state is consumed:
+If we look back at :ref:`execution_model` we'll see there are three places where ledger state is consumed:

 1. A command is submitted by some client, probably looking at the state of the ledger to build that command.
-Maybe the command includes references to ContractIds that the client believes active.
+Maybe the command includes references to ContractIds that the client believes are active.
 2. During interpretation, ledger state is used to to look up active contracts.
 3. During commit, ledger state is again used to look up contracts and validate the transaction by reinterpreting it.